Google Ads Restricted Your Ads for Trademark? We Lift the Restriction.

 All five carveouts come directly from Google's published policy text.

 Most trademark appeals that succeed match one of the profiles below.
 If your case matches, the carveout structure means your appeal has documented Google policy on your side, not just an argument.
+Swipe through to find yours.

 Authorized Reseller of the Trademarked Brand